-Financial support.
-This work was supported by the European Society of Intensive Care Medicine (ESICM) European Critical Care Research Network (ECCRN), the Royal Brisbane and Women's Hospital Foundation, and the Antimicrobial Use in ICU Working Group in the Infection Section of the ESICM.
-J. A. R. is funded by a Career Development Fellowship from the National Health and Medical Research Council of Australia (APP1048652).
+This project has received funding from the European Society of Intensive Care Medicine's European Critical Care Research Network (ESICM ECCRN), and the Royal Brisbane and Women's Hospital Research Foundation.
+Neither organisation had a role in study design, analysis or drafting of the manuscript.
+Dr Roberts is funded by a Career Development Fellowship from the National Health and Medical Research Council of Australia (APP1048652).